Land Conservation Program

 5.

-Avoid or minimize the extraction of firewood
+Avoid or minimise the extraction of firewood.

 6.